Fig77/Ruby-Enumarebles/README.md

 <!-- USAGE EXAMPLES -->
 ## Use
 Code in m_enumerables.rb, can be tested via console, adding the pertinent test cases on the file provided with said name.
-You are encourage to change the syntax of test cases and try with different combinations to properly test each algorithm.
+You are encouraged to change the syntax of test cases and try with different combinations to properly test each algorithm.
-<strong>PLEASE</strong> provide an example of test cases used if you found an error, or a slightly detailed explanation on why any method, line or sentence is wrong.
+<strong>PLEASE</strong> provide an example of test cases used if you found an error, or a slightly detailed explanation on why any method, line, or sentence is wrong.

 <!-- ROADMAP -->
 ## Roadmap